cryptosphere/cryptosphere/README.md

 provides strong guarantees on anonymity and seeks to provide a low barrier of entry for publishing content on the system.

 The Cryptosphere strikes a balance between these two systems.
-The specific origin of particular pieces of content on the system is obscured, providing anonymity as to the source of the data.
-The Cryptosphere does nothing to mask what peers are doing from other peers they're directly working with (e.g. storing or exchanging data), aside from using strong crypto to obscure all P2P communications.
+Instead of using any sort of virtual currency like Mojo, peers barter with each other in exchanges which are completely localized to the peers involved.
+However, while every peer in a cryptographic exchange keeps extensive, cryptographically signed records of what was exchanged (or what they attempted to exchange), the specifics of what data was exchanged are not stored in the records, nor can they be derived from decrypting the content.

+However, in a direct peer-to-peer exchange the Cryptosphere does nothing to mask the transactions a particular is performing, as opposed to systems like Freenet and Tor which make an effort to obscure which host you're actually talking to by routing them through a chain of proxies.
 In this regard the anonymity guarantees of the Cryptosphere are no different from a system like BitTorrent, aside from the plausible deniability defense that comes from the fact all content is encrpyted and peers automatically provide storage service to other peers.

 Instead, the Cryptosphere favors system robustness over guarantees on anonymity.
 Participants in the system maintain a history of their activities